duolinwang/MusiteDeep/README.md

 S or T followed by "#" indicates the positive sites.

 ### Evaluation data for Kinase-specific models is provided in the folder of testdata.
 We used 5-fold cross-validation to evaluate the performance of MusiteDeep in the paper.
-The un-divided data set can be found in the folder of testdata by combining "trainning_proteins_XXX" with "testing_proteins_XXX_withannotation", here XXX indicates the name of a specific kinase family.
+One fold of the cross-validation data set can be found in the folder of testdata.
+The fold 1 trainning data is "trainning_proteins_XXX" and the corresponding testing data is "testing_proteins_XXX_withannotation", here XXX indicates the name of a specific kinase family.
+Combinning the trainning data and the testing data, you can get the whole samples.

 ### Citation：
 Please cite the following paper for using MusiteDeep: